 Absolute Physical Therapy has a long history of helping seniors regain function with therapeutic exercise to increase strength, endurance, and balance, and reduce the risk of falls.
-However, in 2013 they have taken several additional steps to make fall prevention program the best in the valley.
+However, in 2013, we have taken several additional steps to make our senior fall prevention program the best in the valley.

 Chad has taken specific courses on vestibular rehabilitation and studied the text Vestibular Rehabilitation Third Edition by Susan J. Herdman, in addition to reviewing ongoing research and practical applications of fall prevention research.

 Adding the vestibular rehabilitation component assists with the feeling of dizziness and vertigo that patients may experience as a contributing factor to fall risk.
 Benign paroxysmal positional vertigo (BPPV) is perhaps the most common cause of dizziness in which patients report symptoms which are triggered by turning the head, lying down, rolling over in bed, bending over and looking up.
 Fortunately, with expertise it is very easy to diagnose and treat, with symptoms often eliminated in 1-2 visits.
 If the BPPV patient has additional risk factors, such as weakness, recovery may take 4-8 weeks.

 Notably, we have installed an overhead harness system to work with treadmills and other balance, strength, and stability drills, to allow patients to work more aggressively towards restoring functional balance without risk and fear of falling.

 Watch the video below to witness the transition of a patient’s journey going through our Fall Prevention Program.

 Steps to reduce the risk of falls are extremely important with Congress’ Elder Fall Prevention Act of 2003 finding:

 - Falls are the leading cause of injury deaths among people over 65.